 A link file (icrun.lk) can be supplied to link old filenames to new filenames.
-This feature can be used to link RDOS type filenames to MS-DOS type files without changing the COBOL programs.
+This feature can be used to link DG style filenames to Windows or Linux style filnames without changing the COBOL programs.
 This file is created with the ICLINK utility explained in the Utilities Manual.
 The link file (icobol.lk) is sought using the ICRUNLK entry.